VILLAMORGO/batch13-fe-activities/README.md

 <nav id="tribute-link"><ul class="container">
           <li><a href="Main.html" target="blank">Main</a></li></ul> </nav>

-8.I need to secure the responsiveness of the image upon resizing.
+8. I need to secure the responsiveness of the image upon resizing.

 9. I need to center the image element within its parent element.